Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-canvas-images-to-black-and-white.md

 imgData.data[i + 3] = 255;
 ```

-Then we need to put the data back to our canvas.
+Then we need to put the data back into our canvas.

 ```js
 ctx.putImageData(imgData, 0, 0);
 ```

-There we go, we just converted our image into three colours!
+There we go.
+We just converted our image into three colors!

 Have a play around on this Codepen.